hg1722/fashionista/README.md

 # Fashion Generation from Structured Style Attributes

 With the explosion of eCommerce, there is a growing need for personalized online shopping experiences.
+Specifically, in the fashion industry, there is

 ## Data